What are you looking for?

 Notes

-For the purposes of this data set, AGL Torrens comprises the Torrens Island Power Station and the Barker Inlet Power Station, which commenced operation in December 2019.
+For the purposes of this data set, AGL Torrens comprises the Torrens Island Power Station and the Barker Inlet Power Station.

 Air emissions data for AGL sites is publicly reported NPI data (see www.npi.gov.au).